 To book a night at the Waikiki Beachbomber (2300 Kalakaua Ave, Honolulu, HI 96815, United States), head HERE.
 Hawaiian Airlines flies direct from Sydney and Brisbane to Honolulu.

 The author stayed as a guest of the hotel for one night.
-All Photos by the Author unless otherwise listed.
+Photos by the Author unless otherwise listed.
 Headline image supplied by the hotel.